DougLeary/LedString/README.md

 C = Custom

 Example string: "LLOFL SSFLO OOLSS FSSSL"
 This example defines a string of 20 LEDs.
-The first two (LL) are constantly lit, the next one (O) is turned off (not being used), then there's a flickering fire (F) and another constantly lit one (L).
+The first five are thus: two (LL) are constantly lit, the next one (O) is turned off (not being used), then there's a flickering fire (F) and another constantly lit one (L).
 Blanks can inserted anywhere for clarity; they are stripped out during operation.

 The length of the text string is used to allocate the CRGB array dynamically.
 I know dynamic allocation is frowned upon